- The University of Chicago (J.D., 1996), cum laude; Member of The University of Chicago Law Review

 - Lead antitrust counsel for Tessera, Inc., a global leader in the development and licensing of semiconductor packaging technology, in an antitrust and patent lawsuit it filed against two major memory chip manufacturers, Micron and Infineon.
 Shortly after Mr. Elder defeated their summary judgment motions aimed at the antitrust claims, Micron and Infineon agreed to settle the case by paying a substantial up-front amount plus ongoing royalties.

-- Lead counsel defending ConstructConnect, a provider of construction project data, in a lawsuit filed by its largest competitor, who has alleged antitrust, unfair competition, trademark infringement and other related claims.
+- Lead counsel for iSqFt, Inc., a provider of construction project data, in an antitrust lawsuit filed by its largest competitor.

 - Lead counsel for Genstar Capital, a private equity firm, in a lawsuit brought by a former stockholder in a Genstar portfolio company regarding that company's failure to hit financial targets for an earnout payment.